affableashish/k8s-hands-on/README.md

 3. Basic Kubernetes course at Microsoft Learn.
 [Here](docs/k8s-msftlearn.md).
 4. Video course by Techworld at YouTube.
 [Here](docs/k8s-techworld.md).

 The 'hands-on' portion of this learning is based on Andrew Lock's [Kubernetes series](https://andrewlock.net/deploying-asp-net-core-applications-to-kubernetes-part-1-an-introduction-to-kubernetes/).
-Feel free to look at the theoretical notes if you're new to cloud native, otherwise jump into hands-on exercises below.
+Feel free to look at the theoretical notes (1-4) if you're new to cloud native, otherwise jump straight into hands-on exercises below.
+You're going to learn a lot!

 Also check out the following resources:
 1. [9 tips](https://www.docker.com/blog/9-tips-for-containerizing-your-net-application/) for containerizing .NET apps.